mihir-kernora/powers/nora/steering/nora-decisions.md

-# Nora Decisions
+# Nora — Architectural Decisions

+> Auto-updated after session analysis.
+Activates automatically in Kiro.

+Decisions record what was chosen, why, and what alternatives were considered.
+Nora extracts these from session transcripts so your team never re-debates settled questions.

+## How decisions work

+1. Nora identifies architectural and design choices from session transcripts
+2. Each decision includes rationale, alternatives considered, and affected files
+3. Decisions are injected into future sessions when a similar choice arises
+4. Prevents the same debate from recurring across sessions or team members

-*This file is auto-updated by Nora after each session analysis.*
+*This file populates after your first analyzed session.*
-*Architectural decisions will appear here after 2-3 coding sessions.*

-## How Decisions Work

-Nora records architectural and design decisions made during your sessions — technology choices, trade-off rationale, and structural commitments.
-This prevents your agent from relitigating decisions you've already made.

-Kiro reads this file automatically on every prompt.